kyriakos-papadopoulos/Projects/API_Projects/Spotify/Monthly_Playlists/README.md

 ## Future Plans

 - **Automate Cover Upload**:
-   - The current API functionality does not support automatic cover uploads.
+   - The current API functionality does not work with my cover generation process.
 In the future, the goal is to integrate this feature once it becomes available or find alternative methods.

+- **More segmentation options**:
+   - Instead of automatically grouping tracks by month, users will be able to choose alternative options such as weekly segments or seasonal groupings like summer, winter, etc. This enhancement will allow for even more personalized and meaningful playlist creation.

 ## Acknowledgements